 Unfortunately following the start of the second half, I had to leave and missed the downfall of Macbeth and battle between he and Macduff!
 Having had a stillbirth 4 years ago, seeing the murder of babies and a representation of their corpses in bags was a step much too far for me and really hit a nerve.
 It was disgusting and brought a lot of emotion to the surface.
 It is something I wish I hadn’t seen and will struggle to unsee!
 I highlight this because whilst it is an important part of the plot and Hull New Theatre point out that it is violent play (a given if you know the story) nothing prepared me for such difficult and horrific scenes that are especially sensitive to me!
 I don’t agree with their family audience recommendation – and would aim this more at mid teens upwards.
 It is a very heavy, violent and disturbing story that requires a lot of focus, concentration and a strong stomach!

-The cast did however do a wonderful job of telling the story and aside from the aforementioned, it was overall a good play.
+The cast did however do a wonderful job of telling the story and aside from the aforementioned, it was overall a fantastic play.
 If you can endure severed heads, body parts, dead infants and eerie scenes of paranoia and creepy witches, then head on down to Hull New Theatre this week and see the classic tale of Macbeth!
-If you have any sensitivity to loss or death, or have experienced baby loss like us, then I cannot stress enough this is really not for you – it will be upsetting and disturbing.
+If you have any sensitivity to loss or death however, or have experienced baby loss like us, then I cannot stress enough this is really not for you – it will be upsetting and disturbing.

 Macbeth is on at Hull New Theatre until Saturday the 9th of Feb and tickets start at £10 – Find out more here.